 - An Annual General Meeting to be held on or as near as practicable to August 31 during September or October yearly

 - the membership secretary giving members a minimum of 30 days notice of said meeting.

 - A minimum of four Committee Meetings will be held yearly.
 These meetings to be arranged by the secretary giving at least five days notice.

-- A meeting must consist of a quorum of four members of the committee and an accurate record kept by or passed to the secretary at the first opportunity.
+- A meeting must consist of a quorum of at least four members of the committee.

 - If the chairman is unavailable meetings may be led by any committee member chosen at the meetings.